roman-milk/roman-milk.github.io/fifty-three-dollars.md

  "I don't know how I would have ended up if I hadn't met Dan and married him.
 When I said "I do" all my wildness seemed to disappear.
 You might not believe it, but before you I hadn't had a man in almost a year.
 I don't know what it is about you, but my pussy got wet just talking to you in the store that day.
 I was afraid, actually scared, that you wouldn't call when I gave you my phone number.
 Love at first sight?
 I don't honestly know, but something made me give you my card that day.
 There is something special about you and I'm not the only one who feels it.
 Melanie has never acted toward a man the way she acted toward you tonight."

  Her fondling me started to put new life in my dick and when it twitched a couple of times she moved down and took it in her mouth.
 A couple of minutes later I was standing tall and she moved on top of me and used her right hand to guide me into her as she settled down on me and started doing me cowgirl.
 She rode me until I had to get off and then I rolled her over and fucked her hard until I got the both of us off.
-When I pulled out Monica told me that she wished we could spend the night together but: Report_Story #2
+When I pulled out Monica told me that she wished we could spend the night together but: